Stellantis/api-standards/api-style-guide.md

 ### Sorting

 Sorting allows consumers to fetch data in the order they need.
 The API will respond with the data in the order specified in the request.
-Sorting MUST be done using `GET` requests.

 **Examples** :
 * `GET /customers?sort=name` fetch all customers and sort by `name` (by default sorting is ascending)